ualright/AO_DL/README.md

 ## Application of Deep Learning in Arctic Oscillation Forecasting

-## Source code will be uploaded after publicaon.
+## Source code will be uploaded after publication.